 While you’re working hard to make sure you land that perfect job, be aware that the perfect job may not be so perfect.
 Con artists and scammers post fraudulent jobs that sometimes are difficult to spot at first.
 Keep reading to learn some tips on what should raise a red flag and how to protect yourself if you think you may have applied for a fraudulent job.

-Although the staff in The Career Center reviews job and internship postings to determine legitimacy, we want to make sure you are aware of these signs that are red flags that a job or internship posting is fraudulent:
+Although the staff in Career Development reviews job and internship postings to determine legitimacy, we want to make sure you are aware of these signs that are red flags that a job or internship posting is fraudulent: